 Not even the youngest of today’s female singers of R&B-based music could claim she wasn’t hugely impacted by Franklin, says soul legend Bettye LaVette.
 “Look at American Idol — if a young girl wants to sound grown up and sophisticated, she’ll go out there and sing ‘Never Loved a Man,’” LaVette, Franklin’s peer and fellow Detroit-reared singer, said.
 “And if she wants to appear hot, she’ll go out there and sing ‘Respect.’
 Aretha has been an inspiration to so many young singers.
 Her influence on women and on music in America — even the world — is huge.”

 That’s just the beginning of Franklin’s importance to American music and culture.
 She also was an icon of the civil rights movement, her hits “Think” and “Respect” taking on a political edge in the years between the groundbreaking Civil Rights acts of 1964 and 1968.
-She sang at the funerals of the Rev. Martin Luther King Jr. and gospel great Mahalia Jackson, and at the inaugurations of presidents Bill Clinton and Barack Obama.
-And Franklin, along with Otis Redding, who wrote her most famous hit “Respect,” were two of the few black-music stars to consciously cross the racial barriers that had begun to divide rock and soul by the late 1960s, performing for predominantly white hippies at venues like the Fillmore in San Francisco.
+She sang at the funerals of the Rev. Dr. Martin Luther King, Jr. and gospel great Mahalia Jackson and at the inaugurations of presidents Bill Clinton and Barack Obama.
+And Franklin, along with Otis Redding, who wrote her most famous hit “Respect,” was among the few Black-music stars to consciously cross the racial barriers that had begun to divide rock and soul by the late 1960s, performing for predominantly white hippies at venues like the Fillmore in San Francisco.
 In 1969 Franklin collaborated with the Allman Brothers Band’s iconic late guitarist, Duane Allman, on a stirring rendition of the Band’s “The Weight,” a song that turned the ears of younger generations of white Southern singers.

 Shelby Lynne was 18 and living with her aunt and uncle in Monroeville, Alabama, when she first heard Aretha’s voice in the 1980s.
 “My world changed upon hearing the first down note,” said Lynne, who started out as a country singer but soon displayed deep soul influences.
 “Aretha was a singer’s singer, and since then she has ruled my world.
 She showed me fearlessness when singing, going all down to the gut for sounds, notes, qualities that mean so much in music.
 It’s not about notes as much as feel.”